Working with hydrofluoric acid

 - By-product of phosphate fertiliser production

 Hydrofluoric acid is also transported for these purposes, so may be present on trucks, trains, ships or in courier vehicles.
-A Poisons Permit from the Department of Health is required for purchase of solutions containing greater than 1 per cent hydrofluoric acid.
+As hydrofluoric acid is classified as a dangerous good in the Australian Dangerous Goods Code, specific dangerous goods laws apply to the transport, storage and handling of it.
+Additionally a Poisons Permit from the Department of Health is required for purchase of solutions containing greater than 1 per cent hydrofluoric acid.

 Hydrofluoric acid is available commercially as a solution of up to 70 per cent HF.
 It is a colourless liquid with a sharp irritating odour.
 Concentrations above 40 per cent may fume visibly when the container is open.
 It is dangerous when heated as it gives off highly corrosive and poisonous fumes of hydrogen fluoride.
 Hydrofluoric acid can also be generated from bifluoride salts when mixed with an acid, for example ammonium bifluoride with sulfuric acid.